 Failure to maintain buildings often has significant consequences on condition and performance resulting in expensive and disruptive emergency maintenance.
 We have strong technical knowledge of building construction, component failures and appropriate repair techniques.
 Our inspections diagnose defects, specify repairs and give maintenance advice on which cost effective decisions can be made.

 A schedule of condition is a useful commentary on the state of a commercial property at the commencement of the lease.
 The schedule of condition describes the elements of the building and any defects that are apparent.
-A photographic record can also be provided in conjunction with the written report.
+A photographic record will also be provided in conjunction with the written report.

 A schedule of condition can be referred to at the termination of the lease to help establish liabilities for repair and hopefully reduce the risk of litigation.